yesidc/toolbox/README.md

 ## Production

+1. Modify `nginx/nginx.conf` according to your specific case.

-1. Create a `.env.prod` file from `env.prod-example`
+2. Create a `.env.prod` file from `env.prod-example`.
+Modify the values of `.env.prod` according to your specific case.
    ```
    cp .env.dev-example .env.prod
    ```
-2. Start the ToolBox
+3. Start the ToolBox
    ```
    docker compose -f docker-compose.prod.yml up
    ```
-3. In the container toolbox_prod_container, make migrations and execute them.
-4. (In the container) Do not forget to run the commands explained above (section: How to update the Support documents or images)